tlswg/tls13-spec/draft-ietf-tls-tls13.md

 and of the computed keys.

-Recipients of Finished messages MUST verify that the contents are correct.
+Recipients of Finished messages MUST verify that the contents are correct and if incorrect MUST terminate the connection with a "decrypt_error" alert.

 Once a side has sent its Finished message and received and validated the Finished message from its peer, it may begin to send and receive application data over the connection.
+Early data may be sent prior to the receipt of the peer's Finished message, per {{early-data-indication}}.

 The key used to compute the finished message is computed from the Base key defined in {{authentication-messages}} using HKDF (see